howl-lab/Team_Profile/README.md

 ### Preview

 The following images show the web application's appearance and functionality:
+<a href="https://drive.google.com/file/d/1SLODOwGTGnEMiefLI8U4twe9-EiuBf0B/view?usp=sharing" target="_blank">Link to video demo</a>

+Here are more visual demonstrations of the working application:
 ![command-line prompts to ask manager for their info plus any additional employees](./assets/10-team-prompts.gif)

 ![Generated HTML from command-line prompts and answers](./assets/10-team-generateHTML.gif)